oauthstuff/draft-oauth-par/main.md

    * Edits to address WGLC comments
    * Replace I-D.ietf-oauth-mtls reference with now published RFC8705
-   * Moved text about redirect URI management from introduction into seperate section
+   * Moved text about redirect URI management from introduction into separate section

    -03